neilchvz/infrastructure-portfolio/proactive-monitoring/isp-monitoring/README.md

 ## The problem

-Diligex monitors ISP uptime for clients as part of managed services.
-The original setup pinged each client's circuit using a monitor tied to a device record inside the RMM platform, and that device record was what told the system which client the alert belonged to.
+MSPs monitors ISP uptime for clients as part of managed services.
+At one of the MSPs I worked for, the original setup pinged each client's circuit using a monitor tied to a device record inside an RMM platform, and that device record was what told the system which client the alert belonged to.

 The problem showed up during routine offboarding.
 When a device tied to a monitor got retired, the monitor lost its routing along with it, and it stopped generating tickets entirely.
 Nobody found out until a client called asking why their internet had been down for an hour with no ticket and no page.
 For a client on a 24x7 SLA, that's not a minor gap, that's the exact failure the monitoring exists to prevent.